 photo by DKJ

 Metal Ages.
 The terms “Bronze Age” and “Iron Age” are appropriate in that they do designate periods in which bronze and iron came to be important materials in the objects found in archaeological sites.
-On the other hand, like the “-lithic” words, they ambiguously refer to a single item in the artifact inventory, to an era, and to a stage of development, seen as more or less inevitable once agriculture is discovered.
+On the other hand, like the “-lithic” words, they ambiguously refer (1) to a single material in the artifact inventory, (2) to an era, and (3) to a stage of development, seen as more or less inevitable once agriculture is discovered.

 The use of the terms “Bronze Age” and “Iron Age” continues a tradition of viewing prehistory that was initiated by the Greek writer Hesiod of the eighth century BC, who divided history into five great ages.
 These began with a mythical “Golden Age,” “when Saturn reigned in heaven” and proceeded through ages of progressively baser materials to his own day in the “Iron Age.”
-Iron had become a prominent material for making tools, Hesiod noted, and he thought it was also an appropriate symbol for an age in which human hearts had become “as hard as iron,” and things were generally going to pieces.
+Iron had become a prominent material for making tools, Hesiod noted, and he thought it was also an appropriate symbol for an age in which human hearts had become “as hard as iron,” and human society was generally going to pieces.
 (Hesiod was a bit of a grouch, famously writing, “I see no hope for the future of our people if they are dependent on the frivolous youth of today, for certainly all youth are reckless beyond words. … When I was young we were taught to be discreet and respectful of elders, but the present youth are exceedingly ‘wise’ and impatient of restraint.”)